Armed Forces Conduct Humanitarian Airdrops To Gaza

 (MENAFN- Jordan News Agency)

 Amman, Apr.
-1 (Petra) - The Jordan Armed Forces - Arab Army, conducted Monday 8 humanitarian and food aid airdrops in various locations in the northern Gaza Strip, with 5 friendly nations joining the effort.
+3 (Petra) - Demonstrating Jordan's commitment to delivering further relief aid to the Gaza Strip during Ramadan, the Jordan Armed Forces - Arab Army, alongside allied nations, conducted seven humanitarian and food aid airdrops north of the Strip Wednesday.

-Participating in the operation were aircraft from the Royal Jordanian Air Force, Egypt, the United Arab Emirates, the United States (three aircraft), Germany, and Britain.
+These operations involved aircraft from various nations, including the Royal Jordanian Air Force, three from the United States, one from the United Arab Emirates, one from Egypt, and one from Germany.

-This initiative reflects Jordan's commitment to supporting Gaza residents during Ramadan and underscores the spirit of cooperation and solidarity between the two peoples.

-The Armed Forces reiterated their commitment to delivering aid, whether through airdrops in Gaza, ground convoys, or an air bridge from Marka Airport to El Arish International Airport.
+The Jordan Armed Forces reiterate their dedication to providing humanitarian and medical assistance through air transport from Marka Airport to El Arish International Airport, as well as through airdrops or ground convoys directly to Gaza.
+These efforts aim to support the people of Gaza during the holy month of Ramadan, fostering cooperation and solidarity between Jordan and Palestine.

-Since the outset of Israeli aggression on Gaza, Jordan's Armed Forces have conducted 66 airdrops, with 126 collaborative efforts alongside friendly nations.
+Since the onset of Israeli aggression on Gaza, the Jordan Armed Forces have conducted 69 airdrops, with an additional 139 in collaboration with allied nations.

 Legal Disclaimer: